kanade9922/Data_Structures/README.md

 * To understand core data structure concepts
 * To improve problem-solving skills
-* For academic and self-learning practice
+* For academic and self-learning pratice

 ## Language Used